West Virginia Law Review

 Jurisdictions that reject the recantation defense consider

-material falsification under oath constitutes the crime of
+falsification under oath constitutes the crime of perjury,

 The key element to completing the crime of perjury is

-misstatement is considered culpable conduct from the instant
+is considered culpable conduct from the instant it was

 [The recantation defense] ignores the fact that the oath